ProjectAPA.info

 • Scenario #1: Responding to a complaint about a delayed product delivery.

-Unprofessional: “Hey, sorry about the delay.
+Unprofessional: “Hey, sorry for the delay.
 We messed up and didn’t send it out in time.
 We’ll try to fix it soon.”

 Professional: “Thank you for reaching out.
-We sincerely apologize for the delay and are working to resolve this issue promptly.”
+We apologize for the delay and are working to resolve this issue

 • Scenario #2: Responding to a request that is confusing.